This page collects together some of the videos and animations we have

 anticipation, and continues with a similar sequence performed with leaning in

-anticipation and much higher feedback gains, resulting in much faster, sharper
+anticipation and higher feedback gains to produce faster, sharper

 movements.
-Gains this high would be completely impractical without
+Gains this high would be impractical without leaning in

 (2015) SV2